freebasic/fbc/contrib/bootstrap/readme.txt

 This is pretty much the opposite of what the normal FB makefile is doing, where the new compiler binary is safely built using the host fbc only.

+contrib/bootstrap/create-asm-tarball.sh is an example use case - it can be used to create an FB source package with pre-compiled .asm files, which in turn can be used as foundation for deb/rpm packaging.